matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 client's language, but that leaks the user's localization settings, which can be a privacy concern and the other party may not speak that language.
 Alternatively a client can just send english fallbacks, but that significantly worsens the experience for casual users in non-english speaking countries.
+The specification currently requires them to not be translated (although some clients don't follow that), but not sending a fallback at all completely sidesteps the need for the spec to specify that and clients relying on an english only fallback.

 ## Unstable prefix